 It's strange to think that less than 30 years after the release of the original Macintosh -- then the cutting edge of consumer computing -- the Mac's been vastly outstripped by a small device that fits in your pocket.

 So why not make a a tiny-size working Mac out of today's gadgets?
 RetroMacCast's John Leake has done precisely that, scaling the machine down to one third of its original size, just 4.5 inches by 3 inches by 3.5 inches (which is still a heck of a lot chunkier than an iPod).

 He constructed its body out of white closed-cell PVC foam board called Sintra, using files and sandpaper to shape the bezels, and put in a 3.5-inch TFT LCD monitor.

-A four-port USB hub is mounted inside the mini Mac, with two facing out and two in.
+A four-port USB hub is mounted inside the mini Mac, with two ports facing out and two in.
 The two inward-facing ports are used for a Wi-Fi dongle and a Bluetooth dongle, and a two-port, 2.4-amp USB charger sits on top to power the Raspberry Pi and the monitor.
-An Ethernet port allows it to be connected to the net via cable.
+An Ethernet port allows it to be connected to the Net via cable.